renovatebot/renovate/docs/usage/configuration-options.md

 ## ignorePrAuthor

-This is usually needed if someone needs to migrate bot accounts, including from the Mend Renovate App to self-hosted.
+This is usually needed if someone needs to migrate bot accounts, including from the Mend Renovate App to the self-hosted variant.
 If `ignorePrAuthor` is configured to true, it means Renovate will fetch the entire list of repository PRs instead of optimizing to fetch only those PRs which it created itself.
-You should only want to enable this if you are changing the bot account (e.g. from `@old-bot` to `@new-bot`) and want `@new-bot` to find and update any existing PRs created by `@old-bot`.
+You should only want to enable this if you're changing the bot account (e.g. from `@old-bot` to `@new-bot`) and want `@new-bot` to find and update any existing PRs created by `@old-bot`.
 It's recommended to revert this setting once that transition period is over and all old PRs are resolved.

 ## ignorePresets

-Use this if you are extending a complex preset but don't want to use every "sub preset" that it includes.
+Use this if you're extending a complex preset but don't want to use every "sub preset" that it includes.
 For example, consider this config:

 ```json